Introduction

 Cell Tower Scanning

-This is where it gets interesting.
 Wi-Fi wardriving is well-documented.
-Cell tower scanning with a software defined radio is less common.
+LTE cell scanning from a moving car is less common.

-Most cell tower tools (gr-gsm, grgsm_scanner) target GSM (2G).
-That network is dead in the US.
-AT&T shut theirs down in 2017, T-Mobile in 2022.
-Running grgsm_scanner finds nothing because there’s nothing left to find.
+Most tutorials target GSM (2G).
+That network is dead in the US - AT&T shut down in 2017, T-Mobile in 2022.
+Modern US infrastructure is LTE and 5G NR, which requires different tools.

 It sweeps: